 (6) evidence of effective performance in all the areas of responsibility normally assigned to a tenured faculty member.
 Examples of such evidence for teaching include syllabi and peer evaluations of teaching.
-The evaluation of teaching may not be based

-(e) Progress toward tenure.
+The evaluation of teaching may not be based primarily on student perceptions. (e) Progress toward tenure.